Total Pageviews

 In a previous episode...

-I responded by saying that my calendar was full and that I couldn't get away just now.
+I responded to her text by saying that my calendar was full and that I couldn't get away just now.
 I promised to get back to her in a few days.
 She then replied with a great deal of claptrap about an aunt's curse that included many variations of, If you know what's good for you

-I opened the door and there, standing on my threshold, was a half-pint version of the maximum adult dose of young hipster.
 She wore spider-crushing combat boots in a sort of silvery-black color with red socks.
 A plaid shirt in red and black was tied around denim shorts and a long-sleeved black t-shirt.
 A wide-brimmed black hat with a red band was pushed back from her face.
 It was a big morning for red and black.

 "Don't make me wait?"
 I said in a light rebuff.